 Ensure that the ICKDSF level supports the DASD that you intend to use for the RACF databases.
-ICKDSF level 17 or higher is required by z/VM version 6 release 2 and is pre-installed on the z/VM system deliverables.
+ICKDSF level 17 or higher is required by z/VM version 6 release 3 and is pre-installed on the z/VM system deliverables.

 HLASM version 1 release 5 or higher is required if you intend to make changes to the RACF CP Parts or other RACF customizable parts, such as the RACF exits that are assemble files.
 HLASM is no longer required to assemble HCPRWA and HCPRWAC.
-The F-Assembler can be used for those two RACF CP parts.
+The Assembler XF (that is is shipped as part of z/VM CMS) can be used for those two RACF CP parts.